orange-protocol/orange-provider-wrapper/doc/proxy_providers.md

 }
 ```

-- orange_did: the DID of the provider in Orange system, will be published on Orange website.
+- orange_did: the DID of the provider in Orange system, which will be published on Orange website.
 - keystore: the keystore directory of the provider, which contains the private key of the provider.
-- wallet_pwd: password for the wallet stored in the keystore directory.
+- wallet_pwd: the password for the wallet stored in the keystore directory.
 - chain_id: the chain id of orange contract deployed.
 - chain_rpc: chain rpc.
 - contract_address: orange contract address.
-The ```chain_id,chain_rpc and contract_address``` will also published on Orange website.
+The ```chain_id,chain_rpc and contract_address``` will also be published on Orange website.
 - api_configs: the api configuration of the provider.
 - - provider_type: "ap" for module provider, "dp" for data provider.
 - - verify_request: whether to verify the request message signature.
 - - server_path: the server path of the wrapper service.
 - - has_api_key: whether the api requires api key.
-- - api_key_location: the location of the api key, supported values are "header" only for now.
+- - api_key_location: the location of the api key.
+The only supported value is "header" for now.
 - - api_key_name: the name of the api key.
 - - api_key: the value of the api key.
 - - api_url: the api url.